GenericMappingTools/gmt/doc_modern/rst/source/psxyz.rst

 .. only:: not man

-    psxyz - Plot lines, polygons, and symbols in 3-D
+    Plot lines, polygons, and symbols in 3-D

 Synopsis
 --------